tacodevhaydz/AZOM/README.md

 Restart SimHub — the plugin appears under Settings > Plugins as "MOZA Control".

-> If you previously installed a build that shipped `es/`, `fr/`, `ru/` subfolders under your SimHub directory, delete those — they're stale satellite assemblies that the current build no longer produces.

 **Development builds.** The latest in-progress build from the `dev` branch is published as a pre-release: [MozaPlugin_dev.zip](https://github.com/giantorth/moza-simhub-plugin/releases/download/dev-latest/MozaPlugin_dev.zip).
 Expect bugs or broken features — use the stable release above if you need something reliable.

 **Device setup:** Connect your hardware and restart SimHub.
 The plugin auto-detects connected devices (wheel model, dashboard) and deploys matching device definitions.
 A banner in the plugin settings panel will prompt you to restart SimHub, after which the devices appear under Devices ready to add.
 Requires SimHub 9.11+.